 I offer all prospective clients an assessment session.This provides both of us with the opportunity of deciding if we wish to work together.
 We would then agree on an initial number of sessions and at the end of this period review the situation again.

 If it is decided not to continue working together I will attempt to provide, wherever possible, alternative counsellors or agencies to contact.

 The number of sessions depends on what you are bringing to counselling.
 Some people find that 6 sessions are enough while others may prefer to look at things in more depth or have on going support and have longer term counselling.

 When am I available?

 I am available:

 If you call and I am in session my answer phone will be available for you to leave a message - I will get back to you as soon as I can.

 How much will it cost?

-My fee for individuals is £50 and for couples £70 per 50 minute appointment.
-Payment by an individual is made by cash or cheque at the end of each session.
+My fee for individuals is £55 per 50 minute appointment.
+Payment by an individual is made by BACS for each session.
 There is a £5 supplement for appointments from 5.30pm during the week and on Saturdays, when available.

 You are free to terminate your counselling at any time and at the end of an agreed number of sessions we can jointly assess progress and whether you wish to continue.
 If you do decide to finish, please let me know during a session rather than phoning or non-attendance.